Active Directory With C#

 mail : santa@clause.ac.uk

-Example 3 - Retrieving Information for All Users
+Example 3 - Retrieving Information For All Users

 So far we have only retrieved information for a single user.
 In this example we will retrieve some information for all of the users in our search base.